crushack/Chess-Game/README.md

 git push
 ```

-# Sending a pull Request
+# Sending a pull Request #

+After saving your work in your own repository, you need to add it to the main project.
+You are doing that by going to: https://github.com/<username>/Chess-Game
+and clicking on **Pull Requests** and then **New pull request**